 Cash Management and Payment Choices: A Simulation Model with International Comparisons

 Despite various payment innovations, today, cash is still heavily used to pay for low-value purchases.
-This paper develops a simulation model to test whether standard implications of the theory on cash management and payment choices can explain the use of payment instruments by transaction size.
-In particular, using diary survey data from Canada, France, Germany and the Netherlands, we test the assumption that cash is still the most efficient payment instrument, and the idea that people hold cash for precautionary reasons when facing uncertainty about their future purchases.
-The results of the simulations show that these two factors are significant determinants of the high shares of low-value cash payments in Canada, France and Germany.
-Yet, they are not so crucial in the Netherlands, which exhibits a significant share of low-value card transactions.
-We discuss how the differences in payment markets across countries may explain the performance of the model.
+This paper proposes a simulation model based on two optimal cash management and payment policies in the payments economics literature to explain cash usage.
+First, cash is preferred to other payment instruments whenever consumers have enough balances at hand.
+Second, it is optimal for consumers to hold a stock of cash for precautionary reasons.
+Exploiting survey payment diaries from Canada, France, Germany and the Netherlands, the results of the simulations show that both optimal policies are well suited to understand the high shares of low-value cash payments in Canada, France and Germany.
+Yet, they do not perform as well in the case of the Netherlands, overestimating the share of low-value cash payments.
+We discuss how the differences in payment markets across countries may explain the limitations of the two optimal policies.

 Suggested Citation: Suggested Citation